axibase/atsd/sql/README.md

   date_format(time, 'yyyy-MM-ddTHH:mm:ssz', 'US/Pacific') AS "PST_datetime"
 FROM "mpstat.cpu_busy"
   WHERE entity = 'nurswgvml007'
-  -- select data between 0h:0m:0s of the previous day and 0h:0m:0s of the current day according to PST time zone AND datetime BETWEEN ENDTIME(YESTERDAY, 'US/Pacific') AND ENDTIME(CURRENT_DAY, 'US/Pacific') ORDER BY datetime
+  -- Select data between 0h:0m:0s of the previous day and 0h:0m:0s of the current day according to PST time zone -- By default BETWEEN is inclusive of upper range.
+Use BETWEEN a AND b EXCL to override.
+AND datetime BETWEEN ENDTIME(YESTERDAY, 'US/Pacific') AND ENDTIME(CURRENT_DAY, 'US/Pacific')
+  ORDER BY datetime
 ```